8 Types of Hunger

 When you were younger and you piled more food on your plate and didn't eat it all, did your mother say to you, "Your eyes were bigger than your stomach"?
 If she did, you probably wondered what she meant.

 Your mother was on to something because she was saying that you saw the food and you took the amount that was more than the amount that your stomach was capable of eating.

 In essence, your parent was referring to two of several types of hunger that people experience.

 - Eye hunger

 Full List of Hunger Types

 Some experts identify from seven to 10 types of hunger.
-The types you choose to believe and live by depend on the list you use.
+The types you choose to believe and live by depends on the list you use.

-Bays writes about the 7 types of hunger that most people can identify with.
+Bays writes about the seven types of hunger that most people can identify with.
 However, other authors use an entirely different approach to their lists.

 Bays' List of Hunger Types